steveluscher/react-rjsdaq-workshop/README.md

 Steven Luscher builds web and mobile applications using HTML, CSS, Javascript, Ruby, and Objective-C. En-route to becoming a polyglot coder, he made stops along the way to pursue formal education in graphic design, mathematics, and pedagogy; experiences which have served him well in the area of web application development.

 In 2013, he delivered a [conference talk about React](https://github.com/steveluscher/react-supervanjs-2013) at Super VanJS.
-He currently works full-time developing a mammoth React-based application using Coffeescript, JSX, Node, and MongoDB.

-He does not work for Facebook.
+He currently works on the Relay team at Facebook, and teaches React to new employees.